What is a biostimulator? Explanation of Lanluma and Radiesse

 Does a biostimulator hurt?

 The treatment is performed under anesthesia where necessary.
-The discomfort is generally tolerable.
+The discomfort is generally well tolerated.

-With Radiesse, light, immediate support may be visible.
+With Radiesse, slight immediate support may be visible.
 The real effect develops gradually.

 Is it safe?

-When performed by an experienced physician and with proper indication, these products are considered safe.
+When administered by an experienced physician and with the correct indication, these products are considered safe.

 How many treatments are needed?

-Often 2 to 3 sessions are necessary, depending on the goal.
+Often, 2 to 3 sessions are needed, depending on the goal.

 Can it be combined with fillers?

-Yes, some treatment plans combine techniques for a balanced result.
+Yes, in some treatment plans, techniques are combined for a balanced result.

 Citation